MetrANOVA/website/pages/index.md

 -------------------------------------------------------------------------------
 {%- endcomment -%}

-MetrANOVA is a neutral, trusted, and open consortium for **A**dvancing **N**etwork **O**bservation, **V**isualization, and **A**nalysis.
-Its
-primary goal is to advance the state of Research and Education Networking(REN) measurement and analysis by developing and socializing technical capabilities.
-Success comes from member organizations and the broader community using these capabilities publicly and privately within their infrastructure.
-To avoid competing against stakeholders' interests, the consortium will focus on developing tools, tactics, and techniques but will not offer measurement services.
-However, Member Organizations and the broader community are encouraged to use these tools, tactics, and techniques to create appropriate local, distributed, and federated solutions.
+MetrANOVA is a neutral, trusted, and open consortium for Advancing Network Observation, Visualization, and Analysis.
+Our primary goal is to advance the state of research and education (R&E) networking measurement and analysis by developing and socializing technical capabilities.
+We offer a toolkit and patterns, not a hosted service.

 This consortium will focus on three types of deliverables:

- - Develop and share open architectures, technical components, design patterns, best practices, and policy recommendations to create effective network measurement systems.

- - Educate the research and education community to enable effective use of network measurements for operations, engineering, planning, and outreach.

- - Provide growth opportunities for students and staff.

-The Consortium will consist of both Member Organizations and Affiliates (individuals or organizations) that are actively participating in the project.
-The set of individual participants who are contributing to the project are considered Contributors.
-A tiered participation model will allow for different levels of resource allocation and commitment to the project, enabling a broad base of Contributors.
-The final decision-making responsibility for the project’s direction resides with an Executive Committee.
-The Executive Committee consists of one individual from each of the participating Member Organizations.
+ - **MetrANOVA network tools**, used in production by several consortium members:
+   - A scalable software stack for all sizes of network-based systems, based on existing open source tools.
+   - Full-featured measurement stack for network metrics, including flow data and host and application stats and logs.
+   - Proven deployment patterns, including techniques for controlled data sharing and transparent testing results.

+ - **Join the MetrANOVA partnership** [LINK TO JOIN PAGE]: Help craft the future of R&E network measurement, reduce individual costs to stand up essential tools, and improve collective situational awareness!